-Learning how to create Basket Weave cupcakes with Bird Nests is not difficult.
-It only uses two decorating tips and is perfect for Spring or Easter.
+Learning how to create these Basket Weave cupcakes with Bird Nests, is not only fun, it’s not difficult.
+These adorable cupcakes only use two decorating tips and are perfect for Spring or Easter!

-For the bird nests, I used a #233 tip and colored my frosting with my favorite gel paste food color (affiliate link).
+For the bird nests, I used a #233 tip and colored my frosting with gel paste food color.
 It’s also good to know that your color will intensify as it sits so I usually go a bit lighter knowing this.
 You can make your nests as large or small as you want.
 No two bird nests are alike!

 - Tip #47 with the smooth side next to the cupcake pipe a stripe vertically down the center of the cupcake.

 - Turn the cupcake so center line runs horizontally.
 Make short hatch lines over the center stripe (like football laces)

 - Turn the cupcake vertically again and make another stripe over the ends of the short lines.

 - Turn horizontally again and from the empty spaces next to the center line, pipe over the second vertical line.

 Don’t have time to make it now?
 Pin it for later!

 - All ingredients should be at room temperature. (cupcakes and buttercream)

 - Make sure you don’t overfill your cupcakes.
 You want a level cupcake.
 If they dome, slice the top flat and immediately eat the cake so you have enough energy to decorate them.
 Spread a thin layer of frosting over the top to seal in the crumbs.